husonlab/diamer1/README.md

 * How to handle stop codons?

 # TODO
+* Abstract bucket encoding so that it can be changed by supplying another class
 * Bloom filter for usefull kmers
 * Keep nr in memory during indexing
   * maybe in a compressed form (11 letter binary?)